Easy Coleslaw Recipe

 Please enable JavaScript in your browser to complete this form.

-Whether heading to a potluck or hosting a backyard BBQ a good coleslaw recipe is the dish to bring.
-This is not a sweet coleslaw but more rooted in a German-style potato salad with more mustard flavors than mayo.
+Whether heading to a potluck or hosting Smoked Pork Butt for a backyard BBQ an easy coleslaw recipe is the dish to bring.
+This is not a sweet coleslaw recipe but more rooted in a German-style potato salad style, with more mustard flavors than mayo.
+It’s great for those who aren’t a fan of heavy mayo-based coleslaws.
+Or try our Pineapple Coleslaw using Grilled Pineapple if you want a more unique flavor.

 We prefer to have a cabbage mixture that is equal parts green and red cabbage.
 You can adjust to any ratio you like with the goal of having six cups of cabbage to balance the ratio of dressing.